 Store special floral arrangements in storage boxes or clear glass display cases.

-If you have special flowers like a wedding bouquet or sentimental arrangements to last as long as possible, you should consider box storage.
+If you have special flowers like a wedding bouquet, fancy roses, or sentimental arrangements to last as long as possible, you should consider box storage.

 Storing preserved florals in a box in a cool dark place can help provide an extended shelf life beyond a year.
 In addition, storage will help keep the flowers away from the elements like heat, light, and moisture and keep the flowers free from dust.